paulohscwb/polycompound/compounds1/README.md

 <hr>
 <h4>10.
 Tetartoid</h4>
 <a href="vr/Tetartoid.htm" target="_blank" title="3D model" class="fotoA"><img src="ar/10A.png" class="foto" alt="Tetartoid compound"></a>
  <br>The chiricosahedron is composed of five polyhedra and can be considered regular.
-In this compound, we have the vertices of the five chosen polyhedra forming a convex hull with common vertices with a regular dodecahedron.
+In this compound, we have the vertices of the five chosen polyhedra forming a convex hull with common vertices, or with correspondence with the faces of a regular dodecahedron
  <br>
 <hr>
 <h4>11.
 Tetrahedron</h4>